omerbrh/FinalProjectAutomation/README.md

 Explore the full documentation and visual interface of the project through the live demo site.

 ---
+## 📄 Test Design Document

+This project includes a detailed test design document that outlines all functional test scenarios for the demo e-commerce site.

+🗂️ The document covers:
+- Registration flow (positive and negative cases)
+- Men's and women's clothing purchases (upper and lower)
+- Multi-item checkout
+- Cart functionality and validations

+📎 View the full document [here](./tests-docs/Test%20Design%20%E2%80%93%20Demo.Cart2.pdf)
+---

 ##  **Project Structure (POM)** 🏗️

 ```